mahmoudmohamedramadan/Backend-Roadmap/README.md

 Here you will learn very advanced topics and real-time actions in Laravel 👇

 <a href="https://www.youtube.com/playlist?list=PLCm7ZeRfGSP5u3WilkVBz4s-uQtsy79eb">Laravel Realtime</a>

+> You may love to take a look over <a href="https://github.com/mahmoudmohamedramadan/Laravel-Websocket">Laravel-Websocket</a> project

 ## Ninja Level 🐱‍👤